- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 The most obvious consequences are the decline in eating and speaking capabilities.
 The level of impairment will depend on which tooth you are missing.
 Anteriors and premolars are most noticeable when smiling.

-Many people assume that if they’ve lost just one molar, they don’t need to replace it.
+Many people assume that if they have lost just one molar, they do not need to replace it.
 They may be functioning fine, and no one will notice.
 However, you will eventually have supraeruption of the opposing tooth.

 Supraeruption happens when there is no tooth to bite against.
 The tooth above will start to erupt further into the mouth.
-In some cases, this can result in a total loss of that tooth and may create a dental emergency situation.
+In some cases, this can result in a total loss of that tooth and create a dental emergency.

 Requires no financial commitment